jessefalzone/ico-to-svg/README.md

 # ico-to-svg

-A quick and dirty command to convert .ico icons to .svg.
+A tool to convert .ico icons to .svg.
 I needed a tool to batch process icons for research and learning purposes.

 ### Sample input (.ico)